How to Gain Weight: 13 Foods to Help You Add Pounds if You’re Underweight

 If you're underweight—or are dropping pounds for no clear reason—your first stop should be a doctor’s office.
 If you get the green light that you need to eat more, here’s what nutritionists recommend for gaining weight.

 It probably comes as no surprise that potatoes are an all-star food for those who want to know how to gain weight.
 Jessica Rosen, a certified holistic health coach and cofounder of Raw Generation, explains that the starchy, carb-loaded tubers are quickly digested, which causes them to create a spike in the hormone insulin.
 The carbs are converted to glucose, which your body uses for energy.
 Any glucose your body can’t use will be converted into fat, helping you pack on the pounds.
-Potatoes are also a great source of potassium and vitamin C.
+Potatoes are also a great source of potassium and vitamin C. Learn more about the nutritional benefits of potatoes, even if you’re not trying to gain weight.

 Taking the water out of your favorite fruit concentrates its nutrients and sugars, explains Jill Weisenberger, RDN, author of Prediabetes: A Complete Guide.
 If you want to put on pounds, she recommends using dried fruit as a calorie-dense topping for yogurt, salads, meat, and grains.
 Check out the 8 subtle signs you’re eating too much bad fat.